Onit Documentation

 This tutorial explains how to set up and configure the Rest Request Action in Onit to interface with external API endpoints.
 Onit’s Rest Request Action allows you to make GET, PUT, POST, and DELETE actions against an API.

-There are many use cases for a Rest Request Action including creating records with a POST, gathering information with a GET, and deleting information with a DELETE request.
-A Rest Request Action must be utilized with a Business Rule, Button, or Conditional Compound Action (CCA) in order to fire.
+A Rest Request Action has many uses, including creating records with a POST, gathering information with a GET, and deleting information with a DELETE request.
+To fire, a Rest Request Action must be utilized with a Business Rule, Button, or Conditional Compound Action (CCA).

 To complete this tutorial, you will need: